Co-Founder and Chief Executive Officer

-Austen Allred - Why We Chose Him
+Austen Allred, Lambda School - Why We Recognized Him:

 Higher education is flawed, according to Austin Allred, who started the Lambda School to “eliminate the risk of higher education,” and to “create a system that doesn’t leave people broke their entire lives,” by creating a trade school graduating qualified software engineers in just 9 months with no upfront cost.